khaledeldifrawy/ChatbotAPI/README.md

 # ChatbotAPI of flask
-a deployment of flask API retrieval model
+a deployment of flask API retrieval and generative model